A healthy and balanced diet for a healthy and happy pregnancy

 Salmon contains a powerful dose of omega 3 fatty acid.
 A developing baby’s brain requires 50 to 70mg of omega 3 fatty acid each day between weeks 20 and 39 for optimal growth and development.
 Salmon also contains vitamin D with low levels being linked with an increased risk of preeclampsia.
 However, the recommendation is to only consume fish twice a week maximum, as fish may contain mercury which in high levels may be damaging to the foetus.

 Avocados are the wonder fruit of the moment.
 But there is no getting away from the fact that they are a powerhouse of nutrients and healthy fats.
 The healthy fats build the skin, brain and tissues of the foetus and the folate that it contains help prevent neural tube defects.
 Potassium may help relieve leg cramps that so many pregnant women suffer from.
 Did you know that avocados contain more potassium than bananas?
-Try replacing butter with mashed avocados in sandwiches (the children will never know!) or eating avocado with lemon juice and black pepper.
+Try replacing butter with mashed avocados in sandwiches (the children will never know!).
+Or eat avocado with lemon juice and black pepper.

 One thing we do know is how you nourish yourself prior to conception is just as important as your diet during pregnancy.
 So start early by eating a well balanced diet to enjoy a healthy and happy pregnancy!